| |

 We have even bought a crate which you recommended and he's getting

-now help Bruce to not feel threatened or nervous having a baby in
+help Bruce to not feel threatened or nervous having a baby in the

-the house, and to feel more secure by knowing his place in the pack.
+house, and to feel more secure by knowing his place in the pack.
+All

-All your other tips have been priceless especially how to stop his
+your other tips have been priceless especially how to stop his constant

-constant barking.
-Its nice to be able to go outside and have him
+barking.
+Its nice to be able to go outside and have him sit and be

-sit and be calm for once!
-Thanks again, we will certainly recommend
+calm for once!
+Thanks again, we will certainly recommend you to other

-you to other dog owners who are having problems.
-We will keep you
+dog owners who are having problems.
+We will keep you informed of how

 |